Bipolar disorder: What you need to know

-A doctor or mental health care professional can diagnose bipolar disorder.
-However, for some people experiencing bipolar, reaching the point of diagnosis is difficult.
+A doctor or mental healthcare professional can diagnose bipolar disorder.
+However, for some people experiencing bipolar disorder, reaching the point of diagnosis is difficult.

 Having a series of high and low periods may be intense and could be disruptive.
 However, some people who experience this may not view it as problematic.